 Also known as Cleaner Mimic, False Cleaner, False Cleaner Blenny, Fang Blenny, Imposter Fangblenny, Mimic Blenny, Sabretooth Blenny, Sabre-toothed Blenny, Striped Blenny.

-Found singly, pairs or small schools often found in small holes and empty worm tubes over lagoons, reef flats and outer reef slopes.
+Found singly, pairs, or in small schools, often to be found in small holes and empty worm tubes, over lagoons, reef flats, and outer reef slopes.

 Large adults only do this as a hobby, other times they feed on benthic invertebrates and zooplankton.

 Length - 11.5cm

 Depth - 1-25m